Fullaxx/microraids/CREATE_EXAMPLE.md

 ```

 ## Disk Images
-These are the disk images that make up your new raid6 array.
+These are the disk images that make up your new raid6 array. \
+By default, these disk images are sparse files.
+They have not been completely allocated on disk. \
+As you add data to your microraid, the physical disk usage will grow. \
+This is why the output of ls and df can differ. \
+ls will show you the size of your sparse file, and df will show you the amount of data allocated on disk. \
+Using this feature you can over-provision your physical disks. \
+If you want to turn this off, set MR_CREATE_SPARSE="no" in the environment to fully allocate disk images during creation. \
+More information about sparse files can be found [here](https://unix.stackexchange.com/questions/108858/seek-argument-in-command-dd)
 ```bash
 ls -lh /mnt/*/mynewraid/*.rimg
 -rw-r--r-- 1 root root 46G Apr 19 14:00 /mnt/VAHJW81L/mynewraid/mynewraid.5.rimg